Mungert69/NetworkMonitorKokoro/README.md

 This repository leverages ONNX for efficient inference and Hugging Face's model hub for seamless model downloads.

-You can see the script in action with the Free Network Monitor Assistant at [https://freenetworkmonitor.click](https://freenetworkmonitor.click).
+You can see the script in action with the Quantum Network Monitor Assistant at [https://freenetworkmonitor.click](https://freenetworkmonitor.click).

 ---